 Personal Allowance Worksheet (Keep for your records.)
-A. Enter "1" for yourself if no one else can claim you as a dependent A B. Enter "1" if: You are single and have only one pension; or You are married, have only one pension, and your spouse has no income subject to withholding; or Your income from a second pension or a job, or your spouse's pension or wages (or the total of all) is \$1,500 or less. В has income subjec pouse.
+A. Enter "1" for your : A B. Enter "1" if: You are single and have only one pension; or You are married, have only one pension, and your spouse has no income subject to withholding; or Your income from a second pension or a job, or your spouse's pension or wages (or the total of all) is \$1,500 or less. В has income subjec pouse.
 But, you may choose to enter "0" if you are married and have either a spouse who t to withholding or you have more than one source of income subject to withholding.
-C D. Enter number of dependents (other than your spouse or yourself) you will claim on your tax return D E. Enter "1" if you will file as head of household on your tax return E F. Child Tax Credit (i ncluding additional child tax credit): • If your total income will be less than \$61,000 (\$90,000 if married), enter "2" for each eligible child; then less "1" if you have three or more eligible children. • If your total income will be between \$61,000 and \$84,000 (\$90,000 and \$119,000 if married), enter "1" for each eligible child, plus "1" additional if you have six or more eligible children F G. Add lines A through F and enter total here.
+C D. Enter number of d D E. Enter "1" if you will E F. Child Tax Credit (i ncluding additional child tax credit): • If your total income will be less than \$61,000 (\$90,000 if married), enter "2" for each eligible child; then less "1" if you have three or more eligible children. • If your total income will be between \$61,000 and \$84,000 (\$90,000 and \$119,000 if married), enter "1" for each eligible child, plus "1" additional if you have six or more eligible children F G. Add lines A through F and enter total here.
 Note: This may be different from the number of exemptions you claim on your tax return > G For accuracy, complete all worksheets that apply.
 If you plan to itemize or claim adjustments to income and want to reduce your withholding, see the Deductions and Adjustments Worksheet.
 If you have more than one source of income subject to withholding or a spouse with income subject to withholding and your combined income from all sources exceeds \$40,000 (\$25,000 if married), see the Multiple Pensions / More-Than- One-Income Worksheet to avoid having too little tax withheld.